KeyboardKit/KeyboardKit/Readmes/Actions.md

 ## Handling actions

-You can use these actions in any way you like, but KeyboardKit lets you specify a `KeyboardActionHandler` that will be used to handle actions.

-`KeyboardContext` has an `actionHandler` property that can be used to get and set the current action handler.
+You can use these actions in any way you like, but KeyboardKit lets you specify a `KeyboardActionHandler` that can be used to handle actions. `KeyboardContext` has an `actionHandler` property that can be used to get and set the current action handler.

 KeyboardKit will apply a `StandardKeyboardActionHandler` by default, but you can inject a custom action handler if you want.